 Downtown Kitchener is morphing at lightning speeds.
 Each time I wander around the neighbourhood another “Oh wow, that’s changed!” reflexively bolts from my mouth.
 The skies are littered with cranes, a mini Toronto condoville starting to loom.
 Some historic buildings are being restored, though sadly more are being torn down.
 The new light rail transportation system, the ION, silently whizzes around its KW loop.
 It’s silent because COVID emptied the passenger cars.
-The downtown Kitchener area is unrecognizable in some areas as bigger and “better” squats down.
-All things said, the gritty artistic core shines through, and in some cases brighter than before thanks to Downtown Kitchener’s revamped Art Walk.
+The downtown is unrecognizable in some areas as bigger and “better” squats down.
+All things said, the gritty artistic core shines through, and in some cases brighter than before thanks to the Downtown Kitchener Art Walk.

 Necessity Meets Creativity